For more information contact:

 Nonrepudiation is defined as protection against an individual falsely denying having performed a particular action.
 Provides the capability to determine whether a given individual took a particular action such as creating information, sending a message, approving information, and receiving a message.

-- Social security number; or the last four digits of the social security number;
+- Social security number; or the last four or more digits of the social security number;

 - Driver’s license number or Washington identification card number;